euberdeveloper/webfoto-webcomponent/README.md

 The properties of the web component are:
 * __name__: It is mandatory and it is the name of the hotel (must match the one in the webfoto-api)
 * __api-url__: It is mandatory and it must point to the root of the webfoto-api.
+* __images-url__: It is mandatory and it must point to the url of the static directory containing the served images.
 * __width__: The default is `auto` and sets the width of the web component.
 Note that if only **width** or **height** is specified, the one that is not specified is set so that the image is not warped.
 * __height__: The default is `auto` and sets the width of the web component.
 Note that if only **width** or **height** is specified, the one that is not specified is set so that the image is not warped.
 * __spinner-color__: The default is `green` and it sets the color of the spinner displayed during images fetching.